astromania-game/Game-Ref/how-to-play.md

 3. Use an Astronomer card and a Tool card in your field to attempt to study an object on the Starboard
 4. Perform an action listed on a card in your field
 5. Use an Interact action card from your hand
-6. Discard a card in your hand or field and gain +1VP
+6. Discard a card in your hand or field and gain 1 VP

 ### Studying an Object
 Choose one object on the Starboard to study.
 Select one Astronomer and one Tool (both in your field) to study the object with.
 Roll the dice and sum the resulting values to determine the science power for that analysis.
 Remember to apply any relevant bonuses!